Welcome to 7th Grade!

 English Language Arts

 In Grammar, students review the parts of speech and sentence structure, while Editing class focuses on the correct use of punctuation and error-free writing.
-These skills are applied to Composition studies where students review paragraph structure, practice the writing process, and complete an academic essay.
+Using Study Sync, these skills are applied to Composition studies where students review paragraph structure, practice the writing process, and complete an academic essay.
 Sadlier-Oxford vocabulary is incorporated into daily lessons and the focal point of Reading is an analysis of a variety of genres, including nonfiction, fiction, drama, poetry, and novels.

 Religion is not only a subject taught; it is a way of life.
 Religion forms the atmosphere in which each student lives and learns at Mount Aviat Academy.
 All students are guided and encouraged to develop a strong and living faith, a deep and solid prayer life, which will manifest itself in Christ-like behavior and service to others.

-The seventh grade book, Living as a Disciple of Christ, offers students the opportunity to study the life and legacy of Christ and to apply it to their own lives.
+The seventh grade book, Spirit of Truth - Living as a Disciple of Christ, offers students the opportunity to study the life and legacy of Christ and to apply it to their own lives.
 They are guided through a better understanding of the life and mission of Jesus and their own personal response to faith through an in-depth study of the Gospels and the writings of Saint Paul.